Current place of residence: Madrid, Spain; New York, New York, USA

 About this Piece

-Pulse is composed of five curved screens that repeatedly emerge and disappear along a wall of the Zachary Engineering Educational Complex at A&M University in Texas.
+Pulse is composed of five curved screens that repeatedly emerge and disappear along a wall of the Zachry Engineering Educational Complex at Texas A&M University.

 “As an artist working with new media it is a real privilege for me to develop a project in a context where technology has such a great presence.”— Daniel Canogar